makkcg/Omarty-Backend/omartyapis/Financial/PayFees.md

 #### `feeId`

-- Fee ID in DB.
+- Fee ID that is being paied from DB.

 #### `partialAmount`

-- the money amount that user wants to pay of this fee, if he wants to pay its whole amount he just leve it empty.
+- the money amount that user wants to pay of this fee, if he wants to pay its whole amount he just leve it empty or type the amount by himself.

 #### `paymentMethod`